interrogator/corpkit/rst_docs/corpkit.interrogating.rst

 Introduction
 --------------

-Interrogations can be performed on any :class:`corpkit.corpus.Corpus` object, but also, on :class:`corpkit.corpus.Subcorpus` objects, :class:`corpkit.corpus.File` objects and :class:`corpkit.corpus.Datalist`s (slices of ``Corpus`` objects).
+Interrogations can be performed on any :class:`corpkit.corpus.Corpus` object, but also, on :class:`corpkit.corpus.Subcorpus` objects, :class:`corpkit.corpus.File` objects and :class:`corpkit.corpus.Datalist` objects (slices of ``Corpus`` objects).
 You can search plaintext corpora, tokenised corpora or fully parsed corpora using the same method.
 We'll focus on parsed corpora in this guide.

 .. code-block:: python